lajiyoujian/Referral-Management-System---Demo/README.md

 The backend interacts with a database management system to store and retrieve data.
 It utilizes Entity Framework Core as the Object-Relational Mapping (ORM) tool to simplify database operations and provide seamless integration between the application and the underlying database.

  ## 3. Architecture & Package
 The Referral Management System follows a layered architecture to ensure the separation of concerns and maintainability of the codebase.
+The architecture consists of the following layers:

+1. Presentation Layer: This layer represents the frontend components responsible for rendering the user interface and handling user interactions.
+2. Application Layer: This layer contains the business logic of the system.
+It coordinates the interaction between the frontend and the backend, performs necessary data manipulations, and enforces business rules.
+3. Data Access Layer: This layer provides an abstraction over the database and handles data access operations.
+It utilizes Entity Framework Core to interact with the underlying database management system.
+4. Database Layer: This layer represents the actual database where the system's data is stored.

+The layered architecture promotes modularity, flexibility, and maintainability of the system.
+It allows for easy extension or modification of individual layers without impacting the entire system.

 The Framework:
 Microsoft.AspNetCore.App